(Updated Guide) Sinusitis VA Rating and Disability Compensation

 A Compensation and Pension (C&P) exam for sinusitis is an important step in the VA disability claims process, designed to assess your condition and its connection to your military service.

-Impact on Daily Life: During your sinusitis C&P exam, it’s important to be open and specific.
+• Impact on Daily Life: During your sinusitis C&P exam, the examiner may ask how sinusitis interferes with your work, sleep, and daily routine.
+Be open and specific about your struggles.
 Mention missed work, fatigue, or how pain disrupts simple tasks.

 If you believe your current VA disability rating for sinusitis does not reflect the full extent of your condition, there are steps you can take to pursue an increase.
 Here are some important considerations to help ensure your chronic sinusitis VA rating accurately represents your health limitations: